Yandex Cloud

 6. Click Create.

-7. To select the service account you created earlier, click the row with its name.
+7. Select the service account you created by clicking the row with its name.

 8. In the top panel, click Create new key.